The project triangle: the project manager's tool for balancing time, budget and scope

 Be at the forefront and plan for risks

-If your risk analysis early on reveals that some of the project's phases or deliverables risk breaking the boundaries of either time, project or scope, it's a good idea to plan how you will manage these risks.
+If your risk analysis early on reveals that some of the project's phases or deliverables risk breaking the boundaries of either time, budget or scope, it's a good idea to plan how you will manage these risks.

 If time is slipping on a phase, is adding resources an option?

 If you can make agreements in advance that allow you to maintain balance in the project triangle, you're much better off than if you have to restore balance later in the project and have to negotiate an increased budget, more time or a smaller scope as the project progresses.

 If you keep the project stakeholders continuously updated on how your project team is performing against the project triangle variables, any adjustments will also be minor and not come as a surprise to the client and steering committee.

 This will make it easier to get support for decisions to adjust the framework if needed.

 Feel free to use the project triangle as a visual tool to continuously show if the project is progressing or the scope is starting to expand.

 It gives you a good idea of how the whole project fits together and why it is necessary to maintain a balance between time, budget, scope and quality.